-- Refer cases of suspected exploitation, abuse or allegations to Social Care; police or other relevant agency. - Create a risk assessment for the pupil to support their safeguarding. - Report all instances to the Wellbeing Sub-Committee. - Keep a record that is shared with the Local Authority. - Monitor attendance and ensure a pupils wellbeing is investigated if they are persistently absent. - Acts as a source of support, advice and expertise for staff within the HPRS. - Ensures all staff have access to and understand the HPRS CE and child protection and safeguarding policies. - Updates the HPRS CE and child protection and safeguarding policies annually. - Is the designated person for Looked After Children and previously looked after children.
-As part of this role they will attend training and will work closely with the Virtual Headteacher and the child's Social worker to ensure the child is kept safe.
+- Refer cases of suspected exploitation, abuse or allegations to Social Care; police or other relevant agency. - Create a risk assessment for the pupil to support their safeguarding. - Report all instances to the Wellbeing Sub-Committee. - Keep a record that is shared with the Local Authority. - Monitor attendance and ensure a pupil's wellbeing is investigated if they are persistently absent. - Acts as a source of support, advice and expertise for staff within the HPRS. - Ensures all staff have access to and understand the HPRS CE and child protection and safeguarding policies. - Updates the HPRS CE and child protection and safeguarding policies annually.